aptcode0/CrackingTheCodingInterview/README.md

 # CrackingTheCodingInterview
-Solutions of all questions in cracking the coding interview book
+Solutions to all questions in cracking the coding interview book